PatrykGadziomski/StudyOS/README.md

 ```

 4. Put your university script in the ``./python_scripts/data`` folder and run the prestart to generate all data from existig university script.
 For now, it works the best with only one chapter of the university script.
+The demo already have a dummy university script in the ``./python_scripts/data``, so for testing only you don't have to upload any files.
 ```
 npm run prestart
 ```